konradzagozda/fastapi_dynamo_serverless_minimal_example/README.md

-Minimal fastapi + dynamodb app with deployment to aws lambda using serverless framework
+WIP Minimal fastapi + dynamodb app with deployment to aws lambda using serverless framework